 “Good morning, sergeant,” I said.

-“Good morning, sir, the C.O. is waiting for you,” he replied, pointing at single closed door on the far wall behind him.
+“Good morning, sir, the C.O. is waiting for you,” he replied, pointing at the single closed door on the far wall behind him.

 I stood for a few seconds without moving.
-The sergeant had not gotten to his feet or called the corporal to attention, which was standard operating orders for Marines when in buildings, offices or any covered area.
+The sergeant had not gotten to his feet or called the corporal to attention, which was standard operating orders for Marines when in buildings, offices, or any covered area.
 Both Marines, instead, went immediately back to work on whatever they were working on.
 I took this failure as a bad sign of what I might expect when I got through the far door.

 I walked around the corner of the counter, approached the door, folded my piss cutter cover into my belt, and then knocked.